 or somewhat smaller than half of Alaska

-By far the largest country by area is Australia with 7,692,024 km², followed by Papua New Guinea
+By far the largest country in Oceania in terms of area is Australia with 7,692,024 km², followed by Papua New Guinea

 with 462,840 km² and New Zealand